christophergandrud/d3Network/index.md

 <h3 id="RTTree"><code>d3Tree</code></h3>

-A clean way to present hierarchical data is with a modified [Reingold-Tilford](http://ieeexplore.ieee.org/xpl/login.jsp?tp=&arnumber=1702828&userType=&url=http%3A%2F%2Fieeexplore.ieee.org%2Fstamp%2Fstamp.jsp%3Ftp%3D%26arnumber%3D1702828%26userType%3D) Tree (.
+A clean way to present hierarchical data is with modified [Reingold-Tilford](http://ieeexplore.ieee.org/xpl/login.jsp?tp=&arnumber=1702828&userType=&url=http%3A%2F%2Fieeexplore.ieee.org%2Fstamp%2Fstamp.jsp%3Ftp%3D%26arnumber%3D1702828%26userType%3D) Trees.
 Use these types of trees when you have a single root connected to hierarchically organized child nodes.

-Use the `d3Tree` command to create these trees.
-Many of the aesthetic arguments are the same as the force directed commands above.
-Zooming is allowed with `zoom = TRUE`.
+Use the `d3Tree` command to create the trees.
+Many of the aesthetic arguments are the same as with the force directed commands above.
+Zooming is allowed as above.
 The major difference is that there is only one data argument `List`.
-This is a list type object that has a particular stucture that we'll look at later.
-Instead of `charge` `linkDistance` the spacing of `d3Tree` nodes can be set by changing the diameter of the whole graph with the `diameter` argument.
+This is a list type object that has a particular structure that we'll look at <a href="#TreeDataSt">later</a>.
+Also, instead of `charge` and `linkDistance` the spacing of `d3Tree` nodes can be set by changing the diameter of the whole graph with the `diameter` argument.

 Let's recreate Mike Bostock's [Reingold-Tilford tree example](http://bl.ocks.org/mbostock/4063550), using JSON formatted data.
 The data shows the [Flare](http://flare.prefuse.org/) class hierarchy.